Banjarbaru: Landmarks

 Dr. Murdjani Field – named after a former governor of the province – is located at the center of the city across from the city hall and city park complex.
-Previously the main wet market in the city was located close to city parks, but it was relocated in early 2021.
-Several convenience store chains such as Alfamart and Indomaret had already established a presence in the city.
 Previously, the city featured the Haji Idak Stadium, but it was demolished and the site is now used for the new wet market building.
 As the replacement, a bigger new sport complex named "New Stadium of Banjarbaru" is planned to be built in the Landasan Ulin district.
+Previously the main wet market in the city was located close to city parks, but it was relocated in early 2021.

 Komet Windpump, originally built in 1972 and restored in 2021, was the naming inspiration for the surrounding Komet subdistrict.

 Places of worship

-There are around 20 churches in the city, a Balinese temple in the Landasan Ulin district, and more than 50 mosques.
+There are more than 50 mosques in the city, a Balinese temple in the Landasan Ulin district, and around 20 churches in the city.
 The biggest mosque in the city is Al Munawarah Grand Mosque in South Banjarbaru.
 It was inaugurated by then-mayor of the city, Rudy Resnawan, on 1 July 2010.

 Transportation

-The city is served by a bus rapid transit system, BRT Banjarbakula, which also serves neighboring regencies and cities.
+The city is served by two bus rapid transit systems, BRT Banjarbakula and Trans Banjarbakula, which also serves neighboring regencies and cities.
 There are also angkots in the city, online motorcycle taxi services provided by Gojek and Grab, and conventional taxis.
-On 2021, another bus service, Trans Banjarbakula, also launched serving the city.
+In 2021, another bus service, Trans Banjarbakula, also launched serving the city.

 Syamsudin Noor International Airport is located in the Landasan Ulin district.
 Banjarbaru has more than 645 km of roads, of which 539 km are paved with asphalt.
 The city is connected to Trans-Kalimantan Highway Southern Route, which connects it to other cities such as Banjarmasin and to the neighboring provinces, East Kalimantan and Central Kalimantan.
 A toll road connecting the city to Batulicin is under construction as of November 2020.